elgs/gosqljson/README.md

 # gosqljson

-A Go SQL to JSON library.
+A Go library to work with SQL database using standard `database/sql` api.
+It provides a set of functions to convert query result to array, map and struct.

 #Installation
 `go get -u github.com/elgs/gosqljson`